justin-medeiros/cp386/README.md

 # CP386 - Assignments
 Repository that contains assignments for Operating Systems Course
-* Utilizing Docker to write programs in a Linux environment
+* In this course we are utilizing Docker to write programs in a Linux environment using C